api2cart/ruby-sdk/docs/WebhookApi.md

 api_instance = OpenapiClient::WebhookApi.new
 opts = {
-  params: 'id,entity,callback,fields', # String | Set this parameter in order to choose which entity fields you want to retrieve
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
   entity: 'product', # String | The entity you want to filter webhooks by (e.g. order or product)
   action: 'add', # String | The action you want to filter webhooks by (e.g. add, update, or delete)
   active: true, # Boolean | The webhook status you want to filter webhooks by
-  ids: '3,14,25' # String | List of сomma-separated webhook ids }
+  ids: '3,14,25', # String | List of сomma-separated webhook ids
+  params: 'id,entity,callback,fields' # String | Set this parameter in order to choose which entity fields you want to retrieve
+}

 begin